PabloSajnovsky/tkScenarist/README.md

 all the characters of your story: name list, character's history log, characters relations (WIP) and so on;

+* You also have a menu `Tools > Name database` utility dialog where you can search amongst thousands of names coming from all origins (WIP);

 * Fifth tab is the `Scenario` text zone, plus some additional features coming soon (WIP);